NiamhOL/Machine-Learning-and-Statistics-2020/README.md

 Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
 You will easily obtain a copy of the data set online.
 Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.
+#### Please note: I had completed task 4 using K-means before the announement and update to use k-nearest neighbour.
+In light of this I have included k-nearest neighbour as one of my Machine Learning Models in the project.

 ## Getting started
 Download and install Python and Anaconda All files associated with this project are available at https://github.com/NiamhOL/Machine-Learning-and-Statistics-2020-Tasks